U.S. data centre firm in venture with Egyptian telecoms tycoon

 Bichara declined to say how much money has been put into the joint venture or how much revenue he expected once it starts operating.

-Luxembourg-based Orascom TMT Investments is a majority shareholder of Cairo-listed Orascom Telecom Media and Technology (OTMT.CA), which lists Sawiris as its executive chairman and Bichara as a non-executive board member.
+Luxembourg-based Orascom TMT Investments is a majority shareholder of Cairo-listed Orascom Telecom Media and Technology , which lists Sawiris as its executive chairman and Bichara as a non-executive board member.